andreknieriem/photobooth/README.md

 ## :gear: Prerequisites
 - gphoto2 installed, if used on a Raspberry for DSLR control
-- digiCamControl, if used unter Windows for DSLR control
+- digiCamControl, if used under Windows for DSLR control
 - Apache

 ## :wrench: Installation & Troubleshooting